-At Harwood Meadows, all children have the opportunity to sing, to listen to music, to experience different musical instruments, to perform and to enjoy music.
-We recognise that music and learning an instrument is a gift that can enrich lives and can stay with a person throughout adulthood; therefore at Harwood Meadows, we encourage all children learn an instrument.
+At Harwood Meadows, all children will have the opportunity to sing, to listen to music, to experience different musical instruments, to perform and to enjoy music.
+We recognise that music and learning an instrument is a gift that can enrich lives and can stay with a person throughout adulthood; therefore at Harwood Meadows, we encourage children learn an instrument.
 As pupils progress, they will develop a critical engagement with music, allowing them to compose, and appreciate a wide range of music from their own cultural heritage and from other cultures.
 Experiencing a range of music develops children’s wellbeing and cultural capital and we therefore strive for all children to have access to a range of musical opportunities.

 - Pupils learn how to play tuned and untuned instruments musically, play and perform and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression

 - Pupils experiment with, create, select and combine sounds using the inter-related dimensions of music.
-They improvise and compose music for a range of purposes using the inter-related dimensions of music.
+They improvise and compose music for a range of purposes using the inter-related dimensions of music

-- Children learn how to listen with concentration and understanding to a range of high-quality live and recorded music.
+- Children learn how to listen with concentration and understanding to a range of high-quality live and recorded music

-- Pupils learn how to pay attention to detail and recall sounds with increasing aural memory.
+- Pupils learn how to pay attention to detail and recall sounds with increasing aural memory

-They will be helped to appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians as they develop an understanding of the history of music.
+- Enabled to appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians as they develop an understanding of the history of music.

 - Music is applied in other areas of the curriculum e.g. French